 My God Things Journal is also available on Amazon Prime and Kindle.
 The My God Things Journal is a beautiful 365-day journal to help appreciate God in your life.
 Every day starts with a quote for inspiration and then asks three questions: 1) What God Things did you witness yesterday?
 2) What are you looking forward to today?
 3) What is your hope for tomorrow?
 Fill your life with joy and appreciation – Order the My God Things Journal today!

+Do you believe in God Things?
 There is no doubt in my mind that God Things exist.
-God Things are those things that happen in your life that just can’t seem to be explained any other way.
+God Things are the miracles that happen in your life that just can’t seem to be explained any other way.
 And, they are difficult to explain to others.
 Have you ever had something happen and when you explained that it was a miracle people just look at you with disbelief?
 Yet others look at you and know that what you’re saying is true because they also believe in God Things.
 To me, it’s all about faith.
 Knowing that God is watching over us and sometimes makes things happen that otherwise would not have happened